 Research led by Mai Nguyen

-St. Louis, Missouri was the backdrop to some of America’s most relevant landmark civil rights cases, including Dred Scott and Shelley v.
+St. Louis, Missouri has been the backdrop to some of America’s most relevant landmark civil rights cases, including Dred Scott and Shelley v.
 Kraemer.
 Today, the civil unrest resulting from the death of Mike Brown Jr. in 2014 and the Jason Stokely acquittal has made the city ground zero for the “New Civil Rights” movement.
-Once the fourth largest cities in the country, St. Louis was the intersection of commerce, trade, and migration – it was considered the “upSouth”—the first stopping point for African-Americans looking for work in industrial Northern cities.
+Once the fourth largest city in the country, St. Louis was the intersection of commerce, trade, and migration – it was considered the “upSouth”—the first stopping point for African-Americans looking for work in northern industrial cities.
 It was a bustling city with ragtime music, alcohol, and gambling.
-Its architectural grandeur is influenced by old Europe, particularly French colonial.
+Its architectural grandeur is influenced by old Europe, particularly the French Colonial style.

-This multimedia performance is informed by 1.5 years of research and is comprised of music, imagery, acting, and spoken word.
-The performance will take approximately 60 minutes and is scheduled to be performed at Studio 6 in Swain Hall’s at 7pm on December 8, 2017.
+The multimedia performance resulting from our research is comprised of music, imagery, acting, and spoken word.
+The performance runs approximately 60 minutes and is scheduled to be performed at Studio 6 in Swain Hall at 7pm on December 8, 2017.
 After the performance, we will open up the discussion to include the audience, performers, and producers.
-We envision the performance to be a launching pad for a rich discussion about institutional racism in US cities.
+We envision the performance as a launching pad for a rich discussion about institutional racism in US cities.